mp-76/Smart-Garden/README.md

 We use such informations to independently configure the 3 plants to obtain for each one an efficiently irrigation using the least amount of water possible.

+You could see demo video of the smart garden system prototype here: https://youtu.be/lEIoWrTcgDA